Treaty of Wedmore: Sources and historical context

-According to Asser, in his biography of King Alfred, known as Vita Ælfredi regis Angul Saxonum, or "The Life of King Alfred", in 878 Alfred defeated the Viking Great Army at the Battle of Edington.
+According to Asser, in his biography of King Alfred, known as Vita Ælfredi regis Angul Saxonum, or "The Life of King Alfred", in 878 Alfred defeated the Viking Great Army at the Battle of Ethandun.
 Guthrum, the Viking leader, retreated with the remnants of his army to their "stronghold", where Alfred besieged him.

-After fourteen days the Vikings, according to Asser:
+After fourteen days, the Vikings, according to Asser:

 "..thoroughly terrified by hunger, cold and fear and in the end despair, sought peace on this condition: the king should take as many hostages as he wanted from them and give none to them.."